delwiv/node-twitchtv/Readme.md

 ## Contributing

 100% open -- let's make this better!
 Accepting pull requests at any time.

 ### Running the tests

 ```
-λ node-twitchtv (master): npm test
+npm test
 ```

 ## TODO